aalemayhu/github2cgit/README.md

 # github2cgit

-Just something to help generate the information required by [cgit][0] to display you repository.
-All scripts generate their own files please remember to include them in your `/etc/cgitrc`.
+Just something to help generate the information required by [cgit][0] to display your repository.
+Please remember to include the repository file in your `/etc/cgitrc`.

-You can easily include e.g. the repositories as following:
+Here is a real example:

     css=/cgit.css
     logo=/cgit.png